Category Archives: Wills & Trusts

 - Perhaps most importantly, you will have peace of mind knowing you have a great plan in place

 Getting your will or trust done does not have to be a daunting task.
-Contact Barchet Law today and schedule a complimentary initial meeting.
+Contact Barchet Law today and schedule an initial meeting.
 We are friendly, straight-forward and genuinely believe in getting great plans in place for our clients.
 You can be finished in just a few weeks.
 It really could be the easiest goal you cross off your list all year!

 There’s a fancy word for dying without a will in Missouri.
 It’s called “intestate.”
 So, what does it mean to die intestate (never got around to doing that will)?
 It means that the State of Missouri decides how your estate will be distributed.
 There is a very specific distribution scheme laid out in the Missouri statutes.
 This distribution is in line with some people’s wishes, but definitely not with everyone’s.